APB is a Global Speaker, Celebrity & Entertainment Agency

 DEI: The Commonality in Our Differences

-At a quick glance, we readily see our differences: White or Black, young or old, dreadlocks or blonde hair, Hispanic or gay.
+At a quick glance, we readily see our differences: white or Black, young or old or dreadlocks or blonde hair, for example.
 But upon closer observation, we will (most often) have more in common than we think.
 Diversity, Equity and Inclusion (DEI) isn't just about showing us how to accept one another or be fair or inclusive.
 Authentic DEI shows us how we are already alike in more ways than meets the eye.
 When we realize our commonalities, it helps us set aside our differences—which fosters a mindset and environment that treats others equally and fairly.
-Ricky Kidd’s account of being wrongfully convicted by an all-white cast but led to freedom by a diverse group displays a powerful lesson.
+Ricky Kidd's account of being wrongfully convicted by an all-white cast but led to freedom by a diverse group displays a powerful lesson.
 When we see each other as equals, we will rise to our best selves, accomplish more and achieve equitable outcomes.
-Ricky helps the audience challenge their perspectives while also moving towards more fair and broader perspectives.
+Ricky helps the audience challenge their perspectives while also moving towards fairer and broader perspectives.

 He also offers solutions on how we can come together and covers: